No-Trade-No-Life/Yuan/README.md

 - [@yuants/app-feishu-notifier](apps/feishu-notifier) This will deploy a terminal as a notifier service.
 It sends notifications to your Feishu by a Feishu bot.
 - [@yuants/app-trade-copier](apps/trade-copier) This will deploy a terminal as a trade copier service.
 It watches the source accounts and ensures the target accounts follow the source accounts.
 - [@yuants/app-metrics-collector](apps/metrics-collector) This will deploy a terminal as a metrics-collecting service.
 The metrics collector collects metrics from terminals continuously.
 It works with Prometheus.
+- [@yuants/app-account-composer](apps/account-composer) This will deploy a terminal as an account-composing service.
+It composes multiple account info into one account info.
+So you can view your money dispersed across many accounts.
+- [@yuants/app-general-datasource](apps/general-data-source) This will deploy a terminal as a general data source service.
+It composes multiple specific data sources into one general data source.
+Useful for creating an index price series.
+- [@yuants/app-general-realtime-data-source](apps/general-realtime-data-source) This will deploy a terminal as a general real-time data source service.
+It's the real-time version of the general data source.
+Useful for creating an index price ticks.
+- [@yuants/app-k8s-manifest-operator](apps/k8s-manifest-operator) This will deploy a terminal as a Kubernetes manifest operator.
+It watches the manifest CRD of the Kubernetes cluster and ensures the Kubernetes cluster follows the manifest CRD.
+You can add manifest CRD to the k8s cluster and then the operator will deploy the resources defined in the manifest CRD.

 #### Web UI